SoumyaEXE/100DaysPythonChallenge/README.md

 2. The code or project I worked on 📁
 3. Key takeaways and insights ✨

-Check the [projects](./projects/) folder for code snippets and scripts from each day!
+Check the [100 Days Of Python](./100DaysOfPython/) folder for code snippets and scripts from each day!

 ---